6 Examples of Genius Brand Storytelling You Have to See

 3. Zendesk Alternative

-Zendesk, the makers of customer support software, created one of the most hilarious and ingenious marketing campaigns to drum up interest in their company.
+Zendesk, the makers of customer support software, created one of the most hilarious and ingenious marketing campaigns to build B2B brand equity.
 Their ‘anti-storytelling’ has the effect of making their brand extremely likable and even trustworthy as they cast a very human impression – something any small business owner would appreciate from an SaaS provider.

 Instead of creating a video to tell the story of Zendesk, they crafted an entertaining video about Zendesk Alternative.
 Which happens to be a fictional indie rock band, frustrated that a customer support company ‘stole’ their band name, yet admitting their need for Zendesk’s services to keep their careers going.
 To finish this masterful example off beautifully, the band writes a cheesy jingle about the importance of customer service.